jorritmesman/selmaprotbas/README.md

 - Zooplankton predation now also conserves mass if prey has a different nutrient ratio
 - maxsed parameter has been removed
 - Iron-bound phosphorus is included in the calculation of total-P
+#### v1.0.1
+- Compatible with FABM v1.0.4 (and it was added to FABM-plus, see below)
 #### v1.1
 - A DOM module was added, based on the DOMCAST model.
 - Option to use 24h-averaged light for phytoplankton growth equations
 - More phytoplankton temperature limitation options (WET/Lehman) and all handling of T-limitation occurs before nutrient and light limiation are checked.
 The "beta" parameter is no longer used by default, but only when tlim==3.
 - An extra phytoplankton light limitation function (similar to the llim=1 option, but more gradual)
 - Option to multiply phytoplankton lightlim and nutlim (rather than uses the minimum value of them)
-- Compatible with FABM v1.0.4 (and it was added to FABM-plus, see below)
+- Update to some constants in the mineralisation equations
+- Option to use anammox processes and sulphate-based mineralisation

 ## How to install?
 Selmaprotbas can only be run together with the Framework for Aquatic Biogeochemical Models (FABM, "https://github.com/fabm-model/fabm"),